• Home

 3. Next, add enough water to the pot to just cover the ingredients (should be about 4 cups), and bring to a boil.
 Immediately reduce the heat to a simmer, and allow to cook for 20 minutes while stirring occasionally – until the onion and kimchi have softened and the soup has begun to thicken. * Once your soup has started simmering, this is a great time to go ahead and make your white or brown rice if preparing fresh.

-4. Once the kimchi soup is slightly thick, stir in the kale or spinach, chopped tofu, and sliced scallions.
+4. Once the kimchi soup is slightly thick, stir in the kale or spinach, chopped tofu, and sliced green onions.
 Cover the pot, and continue to simmer on low for 10 minutes, and stir occasionally.

 LOOKING FOR MORE SAVORY KOREAN SOUPS?